Improving School Inventory Management

 - Textbooks – Keeping track of potentially thousands of textbooks issued to students is often a logistical nightmare.
 A quick system for checking books in and out at the beginning and end of a school year or semester will help you keep a better track of how many books they have and how many they need.

 - Manual tracking of data – Even though we’re in the 21st century, many school districts still rely on written paper records for tracking school inventory.
 These records are subject to quite a bit of human error and can be easily lost or improperly sorted.
 Also, this information is difficult to collate and analyze.
 An electronic system of asset management is more convenient, accurate, and easy to examine for inconsistencies, trends, or problems.

 - Theft.
 All too often, school system equipment is stolen by students or employees.
 Better tracking for school inventory can help school systems more quickly identify potential theft problems.

-- Obsolescence – Computers and other equipment may be replaced by newer models, but the current models may still have some life in them and could be used in administrative or office settings.
+- Obsolescence and Lifecycle Management– Computers and other equipment may be replaced by newer models, but the current models may still have some life in them and could be used in administrative or office settings.
 Also, many obsolete electronics are shelved in warehouses and never disposed of properly.
 By keeping better track of obsolete equipment, schools can better direct resources and make use of obsolete, but still functional equipment.

 Tight Funding Makes Equipment Scarce